-56 The Donation Land Claim system was unique to Oregon.
-The 1850 Donation Land Act followed more than a decade of lobbying by white Oregon settlers and bills introduced into Congress.
-One year after establishing Oregon as a formal territory, Congress enacted the most generous act disposing the public domain in U.S. history.
+Deady's commitment to older doctrines brought him into conflict with the Oregon Supreme Court and legislature on more than one occasion.
+A case in point is Wythe v.
+Smith (1876), in which Deady ruled that husbands had the right to manage a wife's donation claim-and conceivably mortgage it or make it vulnerable to seizure by creditors for his debts-contrary to the exemption bill that Deady himself had introduced in the territorial legislature in 1851, as well as the section of the Oregon Constitution shielding married women's property from their husband's debts.
+As Oregon Supreme Court Justice Reuben Boise wrote in an implicit rebuke generous act disposing the public domain in U.S. history.
 According to it, a single male could, in Oregon, claim up to 320 acres of land on the condition that he occupied and improved it for five years.
 If married, the husband and wife could claim up to an additional 320 acres (in all, 640 acres-a square mile).
 Notably, a wife's portion of the claim was designated in the legislation as her separate property, a feature of the act that led to great conflict and confusion for at least a generation.
-On the Oregon Donation Act, see Richard Chused, "The Oregon Donation Act of 1850 and Nineteenth Century Federal Married Women's Property Law," Law and History Review 2 (1984): 44-78; Johnson, Founding the Far West, 41-48.
+On the Oregon Donation Act, see Richard Chused, "The Oregon Donation Act of 1850 and Nineteenth Century Federal Married Women's Property Law," Law and History Review, 2 (1984), 44-78; Johnson, Founding the Far West, 41-48.

-57 Richard Chused, "Late Nineteenth Century Married Women's Property Law: Reception of the Early Married Women's Property Acts by Courts and Legislatures," The American Journal of Legal History 29 (1985): 8-9.
+55 Richard Chused, "Late Nineteenth Century Married Women's Property Law: Reception of the Early Married Women's Property Acts by Courts and Legislatures," The American Journal of Legal History, 29 (1985), 8-9.